Anderson Acceleration Based on the $\mathcal{H}^{-s}$ Sobolev Norm for Contractive and Noncontractive Fixed-Point Operators: Anderson acceleration

-For cases when $m$ is finite, AA is distinct from restarted GMRES in that it gradually phases out old residuals in favor of new ones while GMRES completely discards the history of the iterates every $m$ iterations.
-We demonstrate, by numerical experiments with the Helmholtz equation, that the gradual replacement strategy used by AA features better convergence properties than restarted GMRES (see Section~\ref{sec:whi}).
+When $m$ is finite, AA is distinct from restarted GMRES in that it gradually phases out old residuals in favor of new ones while GMRES completely discards the history of the iterates every $m$ iterations.
+We demonstrate, by numerical experiments with the Helmholtz equation, that the gradual replacement strategy used by AA exhibits better convergence properties than restarted GMRES (see Section~\ref{sec:whi}).

 The computational efficiency and convergence rate of AA is affected by the distance function.
 The majority of the literature focuses on the convergence of AA for vectors under the discrete $\ell^2$ norm (Euclidean distance).
 In this setting, AA is known to have superlinear convergence~\cite{toth2015convergence,pollock2018anderson} when accelerating fixed-point contraction operators.
 AA can also converge for sequences from noncontractive fixed-point operators~\cite{pollock2019anderson}.